Diagnose a runtime failure

 • Go to the archive directory: can you see the history files in the archive directory?
 The answer should be no. Why?

 • Go to the run directory: Is there any evidence of history files or restart files being created by the run?
-The answer, again, should be no. This is because we have tricked you, with a bug.
+The answer, again, should be no. This indicates that the model failed very early during initialization, before any model timesteps were completed.

 Click here for the solution